Myopia Control for Children.

 Children Vision Specialist.

 We are now one of just a few specialist practices in the country able to offer your child Myopia Control.
-We can fit your child with brand new, state of the art daily contact lenses.
-Individually designed with the dual function of giving clear vision whilst also working to minimise the progression of myopia (short-sightedness).
-Clinical studies with this very lens have shown excellent results in slowing the progression.
+By prescribing your child either brand new, state of the art MiSight daily contact lenses, individually designed with the dual function of giving clear vision whilst also working to minimise the progression of myopia (short-sightedness).
+Or by prescribing the worlds first Myopia Control lens for spectacles, Hoya MiyoSmart.
+Clinical studies with in both options shown excellent results in slowing myopic progression.

 Children whose parent(s) are short sighted are predisposed to developing myopia and it’s now widely recognised that our modern lifestyle is also having an impact.
 Increased time spent using computers, tablets & phones, less time outdoors and poor diet all contribute to this defect.